PoC-dev/as400-sfltemplates/readme.md

 Often, AS/400 programs are build with just these components:
 - Physical File (*PF*); a Database Table holding the actual records.
 - Logical File (*LF*, optional); allowing to access a subset of fields from the PF, or to apply different Indexes (Access Paths) to the data.
-- Display File; the Definition of the Form(s) appearing on Screen.
-A subset of possibilities a *DSPF* offers are subfiles.
+- Display File (*DSPF*); the Definition of the Form(s) appearing on Screen.
+A subset of possibilities a DSPF offers are subfiles.
 That's what all this fuzz is about.
-- The "Driver" Program (RPGLE) is the entity that glues all components together.
+- The "Driver" Program (*RPGLE*) is the entity that glues all components together.
 By referencing files in the program code, global variables will be created from the field names in the files.
 This has consequences:
    - Field definition attributes must be consistent over all files used.
 This is easily most easily achieved by defining the field once in the PF and reference the field from the DSPF.
 Notable exceptions are date/time fields.
    - If the names of the fields are kept equal between PF and DSPF, the whole magic boils down to just `READ` from the PF and `WRITE` to the DSPF to make the data appear on screen, for example.
-- A Help Panel Group (optional); an external object referenced in display files for providing cursor-position aware online-help facilities.
+- A Help Panel Group (*PNLGRP*, optional), an external object referenced in display files for providing cursor-position aware online-help facilities.
-- A Message File, an external object referenced in display files for providing descriptive messages, most often for error conditions.
+- A Message File (*MSGF), an external object referenced in display files for providing descriptive messages, most often for error conditions.

 There are more file types available, but not part of this template.